fboes/aerofly-patterns/README.md

                             Default value: 0
   --prefer-rwy=..
 Comma-separated list of runway names which are preferred if wind is indecisive.
                             Example value: 24,33
-  --directory, -d           Create files in a subdirectory instead of current directory.
+  --pattern-altitude-msl, -m  Pattern altitude is in MSL instead of AGL --directory, -d           Create files in a subdirectory instead of current directory.
   --geojson, -g             Create a GeoJSON file.
   --readme, -r              Create a `README.md`.